 - Timing data (1.8 GB): The data used to evaluate the speed of Kraken (and MetaPhlAn); contains three FASTA files, each containing 10,000,000 reads.

 Accuracy and speed

 Although we tested Kraken on real sequence data from isolate genomes, the biggest challenge for an exact alignment approach is that of maintaining sensitivity in the face of high divergence from the training data (in this case, Kraken's genomic library).
 To address the concern of Kraken's sensitivity with such sequences, we created a simulated metagenomic dataset containing simulated 100 bp reads with high sequencing error (2.1% SNP rate, 1.1% indel rate).
 Below are the results of using various classifiers on this dataset, with accuracy evaluated on a per-read basis (these results used January 2013 data to build each classifier's reference library):

 |MiniKraken (quick operation)||99.98||65.31||2693119|

 Wood DE, Salzberg SL: Kraken: ultrafast metagenomic sequence classification using exact alignments.
 Genome Biology 2014, 15:R46.

 We encourage users to share their questions and experiences with Kraken.
-We have established a users group (Kraken-users on Google Groups) for discussion, as well as an email address for direct questions (firstname.lastname@example.org).
+We have established a users group (Kraken-users on Google Groups) for discussion, and direct questions can be sent to the author via email (email@example.com).